Source: Nicholson, L. 1988. "Costly hydrofoils will be scrapped". The Daily Telegraph, August 22: 9.

 The Jetcats promised a modern and more reliable service for Ferry Commuters.
 For the government, the costs of servicing the Jetcats would be lower.
 In addition, there was the promise of more comfort for commuters.
 There were plans to eventually expand the service to Gladesville but also operate as far as Port Kembla and Newcastle.

 The first Jetcat to enter service was The Blue Fin.
-It ended up with its name after the public were asked to name the new ferry.
+It ended up with its name after the public was asked to name the new ferry.

-Sadly, The Jetcat fleet sadly had a shorter life than their predecessors.
+Sadly, The Jetcat fleet had a shorter life than their predecessors.
 Jetcats were withdrawn from service on December 31, 2008.
 It was argued that costs had increased along with declines in revenue.
 They were lucky not to have been pulled out of service earlier, when the Carr Government (1995-2005) introduced Supercats to the Sydney Ferries Fleet but had struggled to cope with the swells at the Heads of Sydney Harbour.
-Manly Fast Ferries (2009) currently operate High speed services between Manly and Circular Quay, but have expanded to provide services from Manly to North Sydney, Darling Harbour, Pyrmont Bay and the Eastern Suburbs.
-Sydney Fast Ferries also operated services between 2010 and 2015, when they were the tender to operate the high speed service.
+Manly Fast Ferries (2009) currently operate High-speed services between Manly and Circular Quay, but have expanded to provide services from Manly to North Sydney, Darling Harbour, Pyrmont Bay, and the Eastern Suburbs.
+Sydney Fast Ferries also operated services between 2010 and 2015, when they were the tender to operate the high-speed service.